How to start an email (with examples)

 • No greeting at all

-The opening line should be effective, catch the recipients’ attention, and encourage them to continue reading.
-The opening line also sets the tone for the rest of the email, so it’s super important to use an appropriate opening line, relevant to the intent of the email.
+The opening line should be effective, catch the recipient’s attention, and encourage them to continue reading.
+The opening sentence also sets the tone for the rest of the email, so it’s super important to choose one that’s appropriate and relevant to the intent of the email.

 • I know you’re busy but…